Four-dimensional gradient Ricci solitons with (half) nonnegative isotropic curvature: Further Discussions

 \subsection{2-nonnegative Ricci curvature and 4D Ricci flow with WPIC}

-As we have seen in Section 3, Lemma \ref{lem:Cao-Xie} played an essential role in the proof of Theorem \ref{prop:4Dancient}.
-On the other hand, by using the WPIC condition (i.e., $A$ and $C$ are weakly 2-positive) and a similar argument as in the proof of our Theorem \ref{prop:4Dancient}(a), it turns out that the property of $Rc$ being {\it 2-nonnegative} can be shown to be preserved by 4D Ricci flow with WPIC.
+By using the WPIC condition (i.e., $A$ and $C$ are weakly 2-positive), the same computation as in the proof of our Theorem \ref{prop:4Dancient}(a) and Hamilton's maximum principle \cite[Theorem 4.2]{Ha:86} imply that the {\it 2-nonnegative} Ricci curvature property is preserved by 4D Ricci flow with WPIC.

 \begin{prop} Let $(M^4,g(t))$, $t\in [0, T)$, be a complete solution to the Ricci flow with nonnegative isotropic curvature and bounded curvature.
 If $Rc$ is 2-nonnegative at $t=0$ then $Rc$ is 2-nonnegative on $0\le t < T$. \end{prop}